alibaba/graph-learn/docs/en/dgs/dataloader.md

 }
 ```

-We provide a default file loader to load a data file according to the data format you define,
+We provide a default file loader to load a data file according to the data format defined by users,
 refer to [file-loader](https://github.com/alibaba/graph-learn/blob/master/dynamic_graph_service/dataloader/apps/file_loader).

 ## Data Loading Barrier

-Sometimes, you may want to deploy your own data-loading cluster with multiple dataloader instances.
+Sometimes, users may want to deploy their own data-loading cluster with multiple dataloader instances.
 To help users track the data-loading progress of the cluster, we provide a barrier mechanism to check
 the status of data produced from dataloader to dgs service at a synchronized view.